 Shopping in Marrakech

-For leather, Place Vendome, 141 Avenue Mohammed V, is a good bet if quality matters more than price.
+For leather, Place Vendome (141 Avenue Mohammed V) is a good bet if quality matters more than price.
 Chic boutiques cluster in Guéliz around Rue de la Liberté, while Rue Yogouslavie is dotted with hidden galleries.
-For sartorial and accessories elegance, step into the wonder that is Akbar Delights, 7 rue des Anciens Marrakchis.
+For sartorial and accessories elegance, step into the wonder that is Akbar Delights (7 rue des Anciens Marrakchis).

-Shopping hours in the medina are usually Monday to Thursday and Sunday 0900-1900, and Friday 0900-1200 and 1600-1900.
-In Guéliz, shops open Monday to Saturday 0900-1230 and 1530-1900.
-Some shops may close on Friday.
+Shopping hours in the medina usually start around 0900.
+In Guéliz, shops are usually open Monday to Saturday 0930-1230 and 1530-1900.
+Some shops are closed on Sunday.

 Handwoven Berber carpets, lanterns, babouches (Moroccan slippers), djellaba (a loose hooded robe), spices, and handicrafts are just some of the best buys in Marrakech.